jinzhongjia/zig-lamp/Readme.md

 Oh, of course, you need to install `zig` to build lamp lib for shasum and more features.(_hhh, this sentence seems be meaningless_)

+### Notice

+Since external libraries are introduced, if the zig compiled libraries appear panic or do not conform to the c API, then neovim will crash.
+Please open the issue report

 ## Install(zig)

 1. Add to `build.zig.zon`